jacobvc/Neopixel-Display-System/README.md

 The OBS Studio script is a python script that allows control of any / all of the provided features as a result of activation and / or deactivation of any scene.
-The user interface also supports enabling / disabling the participation of OBS Studio scenes.
+The user interface also supports enabling / disabling the participation of each OBS Studio scene.

 Go here for [OBS Studio script details](obsstudio_script)